Deep Dive

 Execution Suspension via async/await

-How async/await compiles to Promise machinery, where execution suspends without blocking the main thread, await as a microtask boundary, and how multiple concurrent async functions interleave.
+How async/await maps to underlying Promise machinery.
+Execution context suspension without blocking the main thread, the await keyword as a microtask boundary, and the synchronous execution phase of async functions up to the first await.
+Interleaved execution order of multiple concurrent async functions awaiting independent promises.

 Real-World Async Architectures and Combinators

-Sequential waterfall requests versus parallel execution.
-Promise.all fail-fast mechanics, Promise.allSettled resilient batching, Promise.race timeouts, and Promise.any fallbacks with their short-circuiting distinctions.
+Sequential waterfall requests versus parallel execution and dependent network request chains.
+Promise combinators: Promise.all fail-fast mechanics, Promise.allSettled resilient batching, Promise.race timeouts, and Promise.any fallbacks, with behavioral distinctions in short-circuiting logic.

 Asynchronous Error Routing and Cancellation